himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Create Table

 To create a *new* table, use `CREATE TABLE`.
 The `CREATE TABLE` function takes
-1) the name of the new table and 2) a list of the table fields (with their types).
+1) the name of the new table, and 2) a list of the table fields (with their data types).
 For example, to create a user information table that contains a user's first name, last name, age, and state, as well as an identification number, the following SQL command can be used: